 But when the doors opened, a stampede ensued.

 “But we were here first, oh how horribly rude!”

 Complained Prue quite loudly as people pushed past.

 “We stood there for ages and now we’re in last!”

 Aunt Scarlett was punched as she fought for a skirt,

-And Prue had been trampled and seriously hurt.
+While Prue was knocked over and seriously hurt.

 The thought of the brawl filled the girl with disgust.

 She’d no longer care if her aunt was impressed

 By how much things cost or the way that she dressed.